 How We Do it:

-As visitors, other than the caregivers, Senior Respite companions stimulate socialization for program participants.
+As visitors other than the caregivers, In-Home Respite Services companions stimulate socialization for program participants.
 Over time, they develop close, long-term relationships.
 By allowing caregivers time off, they are given the opportunity for rejuvenation and self care.

 Furthermore, this support for families allows seniors to remain in their homes longer, resulting in significant savings to families and tax payers alike.

 I get great relief for those hours Carolyn is here.
 I look forward to the time she is here.
 I feel very comfortable leaving Rose with her.
 She’s trustworthy and the care she gives Rose is genuine.

 It has helped me tremendously for me to get out once a week to go food shopping and getting to doctors appointments when needed.
 I don’t know how we would have made it without this help.
 Thank you.